casperboone/netflix-challenge/README.md

 * Multi threading for improved performance (total run time is about 180s)
 * Similarity caching for improved performance (slow for first iterations, but then the algorithm moves on to predicting about 40k rating per 5s)
 * Global / local biases
 * Light version of cross validation that gives a RMSE as a result.
-Which can later on also be used for training parameters. (`CollaborativeFilteringTestSet`)
+Which can later on also be used for training parameters. (`CollaborativeFilteringValidationSet`)

 Short overview of the multithreaded workflow: `CollaborativeFiltering` divides the predictions(.csv) over all predictors (all predictors are a separate thread, the number of concurrent threads is limited to 20).
 A `Predictor` is created with a given range (start to end) of predictions(.csv), for which it will predict the rating.